denisee27/connectx-frontend/README.md

-# Frontend Template
+# ConnectX Frontend

-A Front end template with tanstackquery and other libraries.
+A Frontend template for ConnectX with tanstackquery and other libraries.

 ---